As a writer and blogger, images are crucial to convey the message to my audience.

 Flickr is great for a lot of good photographs.
 Photopin makes it much easier to search, find the right image, and to add it to your blog.

-You can search images by keyword, and considering whether commercial use is allowed.
+You can search for images by keyword, and considering whether commercial use is allowed.
 Individual images may be licensed differently, but most need an attribution back.

 You can download the images in different sizes as available on Flickr.